TW 6000: Further purchases

 The positive experience of TW6000 operation in Budapest convinced BKV to purchase further cars of the same type.

 In 2011, another 16 TW6000 cars arrived to Budapest partly from Hanover and partly from The Hague (see below).
 A further four cars arrived to BKV VJSz in order to provide spare parts.
 An additional shipment was due from late 2011, also including cars from the 6100 series.
 The last shipment was in 2015-2016.

 Today, most of the TW 6000 tramcars that have been built are owned by BKV: 113 vehicles excluding the four at BKV VJSz.
 However, the arrival of low-floor CAF Urbos 3 trams to the Budapest network allowed for the withdrawal of many Ganz CSMG trams from regular service.
 Low-floor service was introduced on line 3, and TW6000's showed up on other lines.
 From 2016 January onwards, TW6000's operate on tramlines 3 (partially), 24 (partially), 28 (partially), 28A (partially), 37, 37A, 42, 50, 51, 51A, 52, 62, 62A, 69.

 Nowadays, the main concern about these cars is their high floor level and moving stairs with mechanical sensors that do not fulfill accessibility requirements and make it difficult for the elderly, and people with prams, to get on and off.
 Despite this, its heated passenger compartment, good noise insulation, vibration damping and seamless acceleration mean a higher standard of comfort than some other tram types in Budapest can provide.
+From February 2024 revamped cars have the moving stairs eliminated among other changes as there are no high platforms in the tram network.

+In October 2024 BKV has started to officially explore the idea of running TW6000 trains on some HÉV lines, replacing the outdated and ageing rolling stock.